Haizard/order-flow-binance-bot/workspace/README.md

         ```
 4.  **Deploy**:
     *   Run `fly deploy`. `flyctl` will build the Docker image and deploy it to the Fly.io platform.

+## Hosting on Render

+This project includes a `render.yaml` file to simplify deployment on [Render](https://render.com/).

+1.  **Create a Blueprint Instance**:
+    *   In your Render dashboard, click "New" -> "Blueprint".
+    *   Connect the Git repository for this project.
+    *   Render will automatically detect `render.yaml` and configure the service.
+2.  **Set Secrets**:
+    *   Render will prompt you for any environment variables marked as `sync: false`.
+    *   Add your MongoDB connection string for the `MONGODB_URI` variable.
+3.  **Deploy**:
+    *   Click "Apply" or "Create" to build and deploy your application.